DWI Supervision Program

 The goals of the DWI Program include:

-- Enhance our Prevention and Teen Court components to include reaching out to areas of the county such as Chaparral, Holloman Air Force Base, and Mescalero.
+- Enhance our Prevention program components to include reaching out to areas of the county such as Chaparral, Holloman Air Force Base, and Mescalero.

-- Continue to improve our compliance and tracking component by providing services to district and magistrate municipal courts.
+- Continue to improve our Compliance and Tacking components by providing dedicated services to district and magistrate courts.

 - Ensure continuous improvement in the reduction of DWI related accidents and fatalities throughout Otero County